What scents make you emotional?

 In the present, how can we use olfactory power to our advantage?
 The colour cards of the scent world might read something like this: freshly baked cake, living room flowers, workplace perfume break, bath time candlelight, Saturday stroll.
 Because we cannot see scent, it is harder to market the sense of wellbeing that results from investing time in any of the above.
 However, all of us can attest to the positive feelings connected to the smell of a cake that has just come out of the oven.

 We need to integrate fragrance into our day as a way of staying connected to ourselves and the things that bring us joy.
-The Eau de Parfums designed by STORIES by Eliza Grace founder, Tonya Kidd-Beggs, are stories about fragrance, told by fragrance.
+The Eau de Parfums designed by STORIES Parfums, Tonya Kidd-Beggs, are stories about fragrance, told by fragrance.
 They are a testament to the significance of fragrance in Tonya’s life and seek to inspire wearers to connect with their own story.
 So, let’s talk about scent, baby.
 How can you harness some olfactory power this week?